akaruilabsindia/pages/vacation.md

 Paid Leave for Marriage: **15 days**

-For non-casual leaves or if you run out of casual leave, 2 weeks notice is advised and a minimum **1 week** (7 full days from leave start day) notice is required.
+For non-casual leaves, 2 weeks notice is advised and a minimum **1 week** (7 full days from leave start date) notice is required.
 Else it will be treated as casual leave.

 ## Terms

-1. Casual Leave: Leave taken without giving due notice
+1. Casual Leave: Leave taken without giving due notice of minimum 1 week from leave start date
 2. Casual Leave are a part (subset) of Regular Leave
 3. Blood Relation: Parents, siblings, spouse, spouse parents, spouse siblings, children, grandparents